Internal Tools · Vaughan

 Exactly what you get

 A focused web tool that replaces your most dangerous spreadsheet with a real database, real roles, and real validation, accessible from the office and the field.
 It starts with the one process that's breaking and grows from there.
-Internal tools are often the gateway to bigger systems: the dispatch tool becomes the seed of field service management software, the stock tool feeds inventory management software, and once they share data the owner gets business intelligence dashboards without a full ERP software development commitment.
+Internal tools are often the gateway to bigger systems: the dispatch tool becomes the seed of field service management software, the stock tool feeds inventory management software, and once they share data the owner gets business intelligence (BI) dashboards without a full ERP software development commitment.

 How to choose a developer in Vaughan